Names of Igbo Traditional Musical Instruments

 To play the Ekwe, the artist will need to use sticks.
 These were traditionally created using wood.
 It can also be played by hand but would require endurance and a high pain threshold to beat a wooden drum hard enough to echo sound.

-Read Also: Top 10 Best Hotels In Abuja
+Read Also: Top 10 Richest Countries in Europe

 8. Ogene